AnimeNL/volunteer-portal/API.md

 response structures must be given as JSON.

 ## /api/auth
+Allows an authentication token (`authToken`) to be obtained for given credentials.
+The token may have an expiration time, which should be validated on both the client and server-side.

 ### Request (`IAuthRequest`)
 A `POST` request containing the following HTML form encoded fields.